SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Supplementary of Experiments

 In Section \ref{experiment-section}, we adopt the setting of $\tau=0.6$ for discrete-token CoT.
-To investigate whether other temperature settings will break our observations in our main experiments, similar to \citet{yue2025does}, we try temperatures from $\tau=0.6$, $\tau=0.8$, $\tau=1.0$, $\tau=1.2$, and $\tau=1.4$.
+To investigate whether other temperature settings will break our observations in our main experiments, similar to \citet{yue2025does}, we try temperatures from the collection of $\tau=0.6$, $\tau=0.8$, $\tau=1.0$, $\tau=1.2$, and $\tau=1.4$.

-As shown in Figure \ref{fig:temperature}, we conduct experiments on the 1.5B LLMs (i.e., \textit{\textbf{DeepSeek-R1-Distill-Qwen-1.5B Base LLM}}) for their average Pass@k accuracies across five numerical reasoning benchmarks (i.e., AIME2024, AIME2025, AMC23, MATH-500, GSM8K), where the proposed SofT-GRPO can demonstrate outstanding results compared to GRPO and No-Finetune variants with various temperatures, from Pass@1 to Pass@32.
+As shown in Figure \ref{fig:temperature}, we conduct experiments on the 1.5B LLMs (i.e., \textit{\textbf{DeepSeek-R1-Distill-Qwen-1.5B Base LLM}}) for their average Pass@K accuracies across five numerical reasoning benchmarks (i.e., AIME2024, AIME2025, AMC23, MATH-500, GSM8K), where the proposed SofT-GRPO can demonstrate outstanding results compared to GRPO and No-Finetune variants with various temperatures, from Pass@1 to Pass@32.